top of page

 Netflix “The Diplomat”

-The Westport Country Playhouse
+The Westport Country Playhouse, Westport, Connecticut

-Westport Public Library
+Westport Public Library, Westport, Connecticut

-Standard Oil of Connecticut
+Standard Oil of Connecticut, Bridgeport, Connecticut

 Choate Rosemary Hall, Wallingford, Connecticut